khelz424/Spotify-Project/README.md

 This can help users to identify which artists based off the different genres were listened to the most.
 Hence understanding the users' tastes and which musicians contribute to the streaming success of Spotify.

-VISUAL 3: Top 5 Songs Analysis
+VISUAL 3: Top 5 Songs Analysis(Overall)
 This visual provides information about the top 5 songs listened to based off the top 3 artists regardless of genre.

 ![Screenshot (9)](https://github.com/khelz424/Spotify-Project/assets/141655852/cfa81f25-3c95-4858-aa78-7d3436de4795)